Aman035/POP/contracts/README.md

-# Bet on Tweets – Smart Contracts
+# POP – Predict on Posts · Smart Contracts

-This package contains the onchain core for Bet on Tweets.
+This package contains the onchain core for **POP – Predict on Posts**.
 It covers market lifecycle management for Twitter/X polls: deploying individual markets, handling liquidity, and distributing payouts once polls resolve.

 ## Layout